Best Disease-Resistant Roses

 Disease-Resistant, Low-Maintenance

 Unlike hybrid teas, the old-fashioned and landscape varieties are generally not plagued by the primary diseases affecting roses: black spot, powdery mildew, and rust.
-None of these is inherently fatal, but all can severely compromise the health of a plant and are certainly unsightly.
-Black spot is particularly difficult to control, and it is highly contagious from shrub to shrub.
+None of these is inherently fatal, but all can severely compromise a plant’s health and are certainly unsightly.
+Black spot is particularly difficult to control and is highly contagious from shrub to shrub.
 In fact, it can cause a rose to drop all of its foliage, resulting in denuded canes that can no longer photosynthesize.

 Hybrid Tea Roses

-However, if you simply can’t resist hybrid teas, the best defense against black spot and its comrades in crime is to buy disease-resistant varieties.
+However, if you simply can’t resist hybrid teas, buying disease-resistant varieties is the best defense against black spot and its comrades in crime.
 Rose breeders have been hybridizing for this characteristic for decades, so there is a profusion of options from which to choose.
 However, there is a catch: Disease-resistant roses are rarely fragrant; fragrance is a characteristic passed on from a recessive gene, which is often lost during hybridization.

 Best Hybrid Rose Varieties